 - A 6.1-inch iPhone with 4GB of RAM and a dual-lens rear camera

 Twitter leaker Ben Geskin has reported that Apple is working on creating a new Face ID system with smaller optics (above), which could result in a more subtle notch that hugs the top of the phone more closely, perhaps even fitting within the phone’s bezel.
-It would be a radical design change if the iPhone 12 had a smaller notch for the 2020 iPhone, or possibly no notch at all (with an in-display camera instead).
+It would be a radical design change if the iPhone 12 had a smaller notch or possibly no notch at all (with an in-display camera instead).
 Several leaks and tips suggest that Apple might also reintroduce TouchID under the display.

-If you’ve also been hoping for a refreshed colour palette, then there’s some more good news on the way.
-Tipster Max Weinbach, who recently burnished his reputation with accurate Samsung Galaxy S20 leaks, reckons the upcoming iPhone 12 Pro is set to be available in navy blue (shown above in a rendered image).
+If you’ve also been hoping for a refreshed colour palette, then there’s yet more good news on the way.
+Tipster Max Weinbach, who recently polished his reputation with a flurry of highly accurate Samsung Galaxy S20 leaks, has stated that the upcoming iPhone 12 Pro is set to be available in navy blue (shown above in a rendered image).
 The current model, the iPhone 11 Pro, is available in the following four tones: Space Grey, Silver, Midnight Green, and Gold, so we’re not sure if this new colour will be an extra or a replacement.

 iPhone 12 screen

-According to prolific leaker Ice Universe, Apple is currently in talks with major AMOLED display suppliers (including Samsung and LG) about manufacturing the screen, and it’s also mulling over an increased refresh rate, from standard 60Hz to a super-fast 120Hz.
+According to prolific leaker Ice Universe, Apple is speaking with major AMOLED display manufacturers (including both Samsung and LG) the screen requirements, and the brand is also mulling over an increased refresh rate, from standard 60Hz to a super-fast 120Hz.
 It looks like all the versions of the iPhone 12 will use OLED, but the faster refresh will likely be kept for the pricier Pro model.

-A variable refresh rate would mean that the new iPhone could switch between high and low refresh rates depending on the use – like the ProMotion tech used in the iPad Pro – meaning that the iPhone will catch up with the latest generation of Android phones (including the Pixel 4, Samsung Galaxy S20, and the OnePlus 7T) that already offer enhanced refresh rates.
+A variable refresh rate would mean that the new iPhone could switch between high and low refresh rates depending on the use – like the ProMotion tech used in the iPad Pro – meaning that the iPhone will catch up with the latest generation of Android phones (including the Pixel 4, Samsung Galaxy S20, and the OnePlus 8 Pro).

-Apple recently snapped up a start-up, Spectral Edge, which employs infrared imaging and machine learning to create “crisper, and more lifelike photos”.
+Apple recently bought out a start-up, Spectral Edge, which uses infrared imaging tech and machine learning to create “crisper and more lifelike photos”.
 The company has worked on better white balancing, as well as combining infrared photographs with standard photos, to capture better photos in sub-optimal misty and foggy conditions.

-Could this provide a clue for what to expect from the iPhone 12?
-If truth be told, it’s probably a little early for the technology to be integrated into this year’s iPhone, but it certainly gives us a good idea of we’ll see in the future, and we can’t wait to see how it will look in action.
+Could this provide any clues for what we can expect from the iPhone 12?
+Truth be told, it’s probably too early for the tech in question to join this year’s iPhone, but it certainly gives us a good idea of we’ll see in the future, and we can’t wait to see how it will look in action.

 Will the iPhone 12 have 5G?

 Nikkei has reported that Apple is preparing to ship a total of 80 million units of 5G-enabled modems for this year’s iPhone.
-This news almost certainly means that each phone in the new flagship range will support 5G, in a complete U-turn from 2019’s somewhat surprising omission of the latest mobile data standard from the entire iPhone 11 series.
+This news almost certainly means that each phone in the new flagship range will support 5G, in a complete U-turn from the surprising omission in last year’s range.

 We’re looking forward to seeing what Apple can get out of the new technology.
-The manufacturer seems to have timed this release just right; by September, 5G networks should be in far better shape than they are currently, making it an even more enticing proposition to more consumers than ever before.
+The manufacturer seems to have timed this release just right, as, by September, 5G networks should be in far better shape than they are currently, making it an even more enticing proposition to more consumers than before.